 - letters or emails from UC departments about scholarships/assistantships

 - bank/education loan award letters

 - letters of support from current overseas employers

 All documents should state in English who the account owner is, the current balance, and the currency being used.
 Deposits stated on the bank statements/certificate of deposits do not need to be frozen.

 Unless otherwise stated in the award letter, UC scholarships and assistantships that you have been awarded are considered renewable as long as you maintain good academic standing.
 For example, if you have been awarded a UC scholarship for $10,000.00, you can include this in your estimates as a source of support for each year of study.
 Please make sure to upload a copy of your scholarship with your other financial documents.

 A sponsor can be anyone: parents, other family members, friends, or agencies.
 A sponsor only needs to show that they have the first year of support of their intended annual support on deposit.
 So, for example, if they are committed to providing you $10,000.00 per year, they only need to show that they have $10,000.00 on deposit at this time.
 It is presumed they understand, and are committed to, their financial obligation to you and to raise this amount for each year of study for you.
-The sponsor will need to complete page two of our Financial Certification form, linked to the Sources of Financial Support eForm in iBearcatsGlobal, and provide their financial documents to you with this form.
+The sponsor will need to complete an Affidavit of Support form, linked in the Immigration Documents e-form in iBearcatsGlobal, and provide their financial documents to you with this form.

 “Personal funds” is any amount that you, the student, has on deposit in your name.